How Dairy Cows Are Farmed and Killed

 The widespread nature of mastitis in British farming is directly due to the ruthless demand for high output, whether within intensive, free range or organic systems.

-Lameness, due to injury or disease in the foot or leg, is also one of the most important welfare problems facing dairy cows.
-Lame dairy cows may experience: pain and discomfort; disturbed resting, feeding and social patterns; reduced fertility; lower milk yields; and an increased likelihood of being culled.26Universities Federation for Animal Welfare.
-2023.
+However, virtually all cows’ hooves show past or present damage when they are inspected at slaughter.29Universities Federation for Animal Welfare.
+2020.
 Lameness in dairy cattle.
-Available at https://www.ufaw.org.uk/why-ufaws-work-is-important/lameness[Accessed 23 October 2023].Around one-quarter of all dairy cows may be experiencing some degree of lameness at any one time.27AHDB.
-2023.
-Lameness in dairy cattle.
-Available at https://ahdb.org.uk/knowledge-library/lameness-in-dairy-cows[Accessed 23 October 2023].
-However, virtually all cows’ hooves show past or present damage when they are inspected at slaughter.26Universities Federation for Animal Welfare.
-2023.
-Lameness in dairy cattle.
-Available at https://www.ufaw.org.uk/why-ufaws-work-is-important/lameness[Accessed 23 October 2023].
-The general causes of lameness are poor quality floors, poor cow tracks, forcing cows to stand for too long on hard surfaces, poorly-designed cubicles, ineffective foot trimming, infectious diseases and malnutrition – all of which stem from poor management and mistreatment of cattle by farmers.27AHDB.
-2023.
-Lameness in dairy cattle.
-Available at https://ahdb.org.uk/knowledge-library/lameness-in-dairy-cows[Accessed 23 October 2023].
+Available at: https://www.ufaw.org.uk/why-ufaws-work-is-important/lameness The general causes of lameness are poor quality floors, poor cow tracks, forcing cows to stand for too long on hard surfaces, poorly-designed cubicles, ineffective foot trimming, infectious diseases and malnutrition – all of which stem from poor management and mistreatment of cattle by farmers.30AHDB (no date).
+Lameness in dairy cows.
+Available at: https://ahdb.org.uk/knowledge-library/lameness-in-dairy-cows

-The list of potential diseases affecting dairy cows is almost endless, with some diseases more significant than others.28AHDB.
-2023.
+The list of potential diseases affecting dairy cows is almost endless, with some diseases more significant than others.31AHDB.
+2023a.
 Diseases affecting dairy cows.
-Available at https://ahdb.org.uk/diseases-affecting-dairy-cows[Accessed 23 October 2023].
-There are a number of complex factors leading to disease in dairy cows but generally they occur because of the excessive demands farmers place on their herds to produce high milk yields.
+Available at: https://ahdb.org.uk/diseases-affecting-dairy-cows There are a number of complex factors leading to disease in dairy cows but generally they occur because of the excessive demands farmers place on their herds to produce high milk yields.
 Abnormally large udders push the cow’s hind legs apart and force her to adopt an irregular gait, putting extra pressure on the outer claws of her hooves; nutritionally deficient feed concentrates absorbed by the bloodstream irritate the soft tissues in her soles; and the accumulation of bacteria-ridden, highly acidic slurry in sheds and on which the cows are forced to stand, are breeding grounds for infection.

 Culling

-The most common reasons for which a dairy cow is culled include infertility, mastitis, lameness and poor milk production, which are clear indicators of poor welfare standards.
+The most common reasons for which a dairy cow is culled (removed from the herd and usually killed) include infertility, mastitis, lameness and poor milk production, which are clear indicators of poor welfare standards.
 Farmers usually cull cows as soon as they become unprofitable.
-In the words of the AHDB: “One way of decreasing milk production is to cull less profitable, or ‘passenger’ cows.”29AHDB.
-2020.
+The current oversupply of milk in the UK dairy market is placing downward pressure on prices and farmgate returns.8AHDB.
+2026b.
+Milk prices under pressure.
+Available at: https://ahdb.org.uk/news/milk-prices-under-pressure In a similar situation, it was previously stated by the AHDB that “one way of decreasing milk production is to cull less profitable, or ‘passenger’ cows”, reflecting how cows are treated as economically replaceable units rather than sentient beings.32AHDB.
+2020a.
 What could an increase in dairy cow culling mean for the markets?
-Available at https://ahdb.org.uk/news/what-could-an-increase-in-dairy-cow-culling-mean-for-the-markets[Accessed 23 October 2022].
+Available at: https://ahdb.org.uk/news/what-could-an-increase-in-dairy-cow-culling-mean-for-the-markets

 Although it is argued that the death is painless because the cow is stunned, the moments leading up to stunning and slaughter are often terrifying for the animal; she can hear the anxious bellows and smell the fear of other cows in the slaughterhouse and often cows will do their utmost to escape.
 Transportation, slaughterhouse and stunning are all barbaric and traumatic.

 The stunning process does not guarantee that the cow will lose consciousness before being killed and there may be frequent failures.
 A cow’s skull is hard to penetrate, the shot may fail and there is also the risk of human error.
-The cow may suddenly move and the shot hit the wrong place, even her cheek or face, and the process has to be repeated.
+The cow may suddenly move and the shot hit the wrong place, even her cheek or face, and the process must be repeated.
 Cows may also regain consciousness while they are hanging up and have their throats slit while conscious.
 The suffering must be immense.

 Door-Dropper Leaflets